-Where space permits, sheepsfoot (recommended for clays and silts only), rubber tired and other types of rollers can be used to compact backfill.
-However, the fill adjacent to the structure should be tamped with hand or hand-held power equipment.
+Where space permits, sheepsfoot (recommended for clays and silts only), rubber tired and other types of rollers-with the exception of smooth rollers-can be used to compact backfill.
+But the fill adjacent to the structure should be tamped with hand or hand-held power equipment.